 Trusted by makers, small business and enterprise customers

-Get secure Web and SSH access to your embedded systems, no matter if they're located behind a firewall, a NAT or a mobile network router.
-Pay-per-use, with premium enterprise support.
+Secure Web, SSH or VNC access to embedded systems located behind a firewall, NAT or mobile network router.
+Pay-per-use, with premium support.

-The YalerTunnel daemon enables remote SSH access to embedded Linux devices.
-Conveniently debug, monitor or update your devices using any terminal or standard tool.
+The YalerTunnel daemon enables remote SSH access to embedded Linux.
+Debug, monitor or update your devices using any terminal or standard tool.

-Yaler enables secure tunneling of most TCP-based, proprietary and legacy protocols.
-Use VNC to monitor a machine, or collect data stored in a local DB, without compromising on security.
+Yaler tunnels most TCP-based proprietary and legacy protocols.
+Use VNC to operate a machine.
+Collect data stored in a local DB.
+Keep your plant secure.

-Remote access to local gateways enables the configuration and control of other devices in the same network, even if those use alternative transport like Bluetooth Smart, ZigBee or 6LoWPAN.
+Remote access to local gateways enables the configuration and debugging of other devices at the same location, even if those use alternative transports.

 Used in building and home automation, environmental monitoring, tele-medicine and more.